evedex-official/exchange-bot-sdk/README.md

 </details>

-- `createLimitOrder(order)` — method used to create a signed limit order and sends it to the exchange gateway.
+- `createLimitOrderV2(order)` — method used to create a signed limit order and sends it to the exchange gateway.

 <details>
-<summary>createLimitOrder(order) method usage example</summary>
+<summary>createLimitOrderV2(order) method usage example</summary>

 ```typescript
 import { WebSocket } from "ws";